writethedocs/www/README.md

 ### Prerequisites for generating the docs locally

-1. Install `python 3.5.x` using your package manager, if not installed already.
+1. Install `python 3.5.x` and `python-virtualenv` using your package manager, if not installed already.
    You'll probably need `root` privileges to do this.

 2. Generate a virtual environment for the WTD repo in the `venv` directory:

-    `virtualenv --python=/usr/bin/python3.5 venv`
+    `virtualenv --python=/usr/bin/python3 venv`

 ### Installing the project requirements